Select Page

 • Reduce waste: When you issue a recall, you can pinpoint specific batches of products, eliminating the need to purge everything you have on hand.

-• Better product forecasting: By using data in lot numbers, such as when certain items were produced and how many are available, you can create accurate customer demand forecasts.
+• Better product forecasting: By using data in lot numbers, such as when you produce certain items and how many are available, you can create accurate customer demand forecasts.

-• Clear communication: Utilizing lot number tracking will ensure everyone across all departments have a clear line of sight into the production process.
+• Clear communication: Utilizing lot number tracking will ensure everyone across all departments has a clear line of sight into the production process.

 How do I start lot number tracking my products?